spiral/docs/security/authentication.md

 ```

 ## Authenticate User
-The user authentication process happen via `Spiral\Auth\AuthContextInterface`.
-You can receive the instance of auth context
+The user authentication process happens via `Spiral\Auth\AuthContextInterface`.
+You can receive the instance of the auth context
 object via method injection.

 ```php